-The fit can make or break the look and comfort of your shirt, so it’s important to know the difference between the three most popular shirt types; regular, slim and fitted.
+Regular Fit Vs Slim Fit Vs Tailored Fit Shirts – the fit can make or break the look and comfort of your shirt, so it’s important to know the difference between the three most popular shirt types; regular, slim, and tailored.

 High quality regular shirts will still be somewhat tailored and be more generous, but don’t confuse them with a relaxed fitted shirt.

 A more classic look, the regular fit is perfect for all age groups but leans more towards the muscley or naturally bigger, as other options might be a little too tight.
 A regular shirt also shouldn’t overhang when tucked in giving a “muffin” like look, and also shouldn’t feel too tight around the torso with stretching of buttons.